The Recommended Vietnam Motorbike Route

 The town of Mai Chau or Pù Luông – Ninh Binh is a famous tourist town in the area.
 However, to access Ninh Binh from Hanoi puts a driver on a brutal two-day highway drive.
 A much better option is to stay west on the Laos border and visit the stunning rice paddies of Pu Luong or the authentic small village of Mai Chau.

 The North – Must do highlights

 Ha Giang Loops – Ha Giang is one of the most spectacular places on earth.
-Deep valleys surrounded by mountain roads that provide you and your motorbike some of the best views on the planet.
-Despite its remote region and variable climate, it has become famous and accessible to most travellers with convenient little loops for any holiday length.
+Deep valleys surrounded by mountain roads provide you and your motorbike some of the best views on the planet.
+Despite its remote region and variable climate, it has become famous and accessible to most travelers with convenient little loops for any holiday length.

 DT 153 – A road that connects Lao Cai to Ha Giang (kind of).
 Not famous and rarely talked about.
 However, from my recollection, this is the most beautiful road in Vietnam.
 Perhaps I had a good day, but I recommend you go and drive it and decide for yourself!

 The Mekong Delta is hot, flat, and busy.
 There is no real way to escape this.
 A fully guided tour with years of route planning can navigate the Mekong Madness to provide a feeling of remoteness.
 However, for the standard traveler, this is not a section to “motorbike.”
 It is a lovely option for general culture and a relaxed holiday that is not based around covering hundreds of kilometers.